automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Tsintaosaurus.md

 # Tsintaosaurus
-## Description: Also known as the "Unicorn Dinosaur".
+## Also known as the "Unicorn Dinosaur".